ledm/bgc-val-public/README.md

 Layers can be selected from a specific list of named layers or transects such as `Surface`, `Equator`, etc..

-Any arbitrary depth layer or transects along a constant lattitude or congitude can also be defined in the `runconfig.ini` file:
+Any arbitrary depth layer or transects along a constant lattitude or congitude can also be defined in the configuration file file:
 * Any integer will load that depth layer from the file.
 * Any number followed by 'm', (ie `500m`) will calucate the layer of that depth, then extract that layer.
 * Any transect along a latitude or longitude can be defines. ie (60S, or 28W).
 This works for both 1 and 2 dimensional coordinate systems.